ngen-brett/gitlab-ce/doc/user/admin_area/settings/account_and_limit_settings.md

 ### 413 Request Entity Too Large

-The `413 Request Entity Too Large` error is caused by having a [max attachment size](#max-attachment-size) larger than what the web server is configured to allow.
+If you are attaching a file to a comment or reply in GitLab and receive the `413 Request Entity Too Large` error, it is likely caused by having a [max attachment size](#max-attachment-size) larger than what the web server is configured to allow.

-For example, if you wanted to increase the max attachment size to 200m in a GitLab [Omnibus](https://docs.gitlab.com/omnibus/) install, you might need to add the line below to `/etc/gitlab/gitlab.rb` before increasing the max attachment size:
+If you wanted to increase the max attachment size to 200m in a GitLab [Omnibus](https://docs.gitlab.com/omnibus/) install, for example, you might need to add the line below to `/etc/gitlab/gitlab.rb` before increasing the max attachment size:

 ```
 nginx['client_max_body_size'] = "200m"